How to cut your risks using stop-loss orders

 To find out more, read our in-depth guide to risk management, where we discuss various types of risks, as well as popular broker tools to handle them.

-Yes, stop-loss order is available at HYCM's web, mobile and desktop trading platforms.
+Yes, stop-loss order is available at Plus500's web and mobile trading platforms.

-At HYCM the following order types are available: Market, Limit, Stop.
+At Plus500 the following order types are available: Market, Limit, Stop, Trailing stop, Guaranteed stop.

 At BrokerChooser, we only publish objective analyses based on live testing.
 Every recommendation is unbiased and based on first-hand experience: we open a live account anonymously at each broker, deposit real money and test every important feature.